-We are excited to present a new five day arts-science summer course led by scientist and theatre-maker Dr. Niamh Shaw, aimed at primary teachers of 1st-3rd classes.
+We are excited to present a new five day arts-science summer course led by scientist and theatre-maker Dr. Niamh Shaw.

 This is a five day Department of Education and Skills and EPV-approved summer course for teachers.